Deportations of U.S. citizens in the second Trump administration: 2-year-old child

-Over the next two days - according to court documents - VML, Lopez-Villela and Janelle were detained by ICE; at times in the hotel in Alexandria and at times, for up to five hours, in a van at the airport.
-During this time, VML's father reached out to ICE and was told that he could attempt to pick up his daughter, but that he would also be "taken into custody" and deported if he did so.
-His lawyer called immigration officials to let them know that VML is a U.S. citizen and could not be deported.
-The lawyer repeatedly attempted to set up a phone call with Lopez-Villela and between VML's parents, but was denied; and to determine their whereabouts.
-In a phone call with DOJ's Office of Immigration Litigation (OIL) on the 24th they finally found out where the three were, but OIL refused to hand VML over to anyone other than her father.
-During this time, VML's father was erroneously told that the three had been sent to Washington, DC and would call him from there.
-Following the call with OIL, the lawyer filed a habeas petition and a motion for a temporary restraining order.
-Later, an ICE officer told Lopez-Villela to sign a paper saying she would take her daughter with her, when she refused she was threatened that if she did not, they would be sent to a foster home; so she wrote what she was told to write.
-This was then submitted to the court early in the morning as part of a response to the habeas petition.
+According to court documents, for the next two days V.M.L., Lopez-Villela and Janelle were held by ICE, at times in the hotel in Alexandria and at times, for up to five hours, in a van at the airport.
+During this time, V.M.L.'s father reached out to ICE and was told that if he attempted to pick up his daughter, he would also be "taken into custody" and deported.
+His lawyer called immigration officials and informed them that V.M.L. is a US citizen and could not be deported.
+The lawyer repeatedly attempted to set up a phone call with Lopez-Villela and between V.M.L.'s parents but this was reportedly refused.
+On April 24, V.M.L's father and their lawyer finally found out where the three were in a phone call with DOJ's Office of Immigration Litigation (OIL), but OIL refused to hand V.M.L. over to anyone other than her father.

+During this time, V.M.L.'s father was erroneously told that the three had been sent to Washington, DC, and would call him from there.
+Following the call with OIL, the family's lawyer filed a habeas corpus petition and a motion for a temporary restraining order.
+Later, an ICE officer told Lopez-Villela to sign a paper saying she would take her daughter with her.
+When she refused, the officer reportedly threatened that if she did not, the children would be sent to a foster home.
+Lopez-Villela then complied and signed the paper, which was then submitted to the court early in the morning as part of a response to the habeas petition.
 Before the court could respond to the habeas petition, the family was deported to Honduras, according to court filings.

-On April 29, the DHS issued a statement in which they claimed that Lopez-Villela "chose to bring her younger daughter.. with her to Honduras."
+On April 29, the DHS issued a statement in which they claimed that Lopez-Villela "chose to bring her younger daughter ... with her to Honduras."

-At a court hearing, U.S. District Judge Terry Doughty said deportation of a U.S. citizen is "illegal and unconstitutional" and that he had a "strong suspicion that the Government just deported a U.S. citizen with no meaningful process."
+At a court hearing, US District Judge Terry Doughty said deportation of a US citizen is "illegal and unconstitutional" and that he had a "strong suspicion that the Government just deported a U.S. citizen with no meaningful process."
 Judge Doughty ordered a hearing on the matter for May 16, 2025.

-In speaking about the deportation of VML and two other young children who are American citizens, the executive director of ACLU of Louisiana said, "Once again, the government has used deceptive tactics to deny people their rights.
-These outrageous actions must be condemned.
-We as a nation are better than this.
-These families deserve better.
+Referring to the deportation of V.M.L. and two other young children who are American citizens, the executive director of ACLU of Louisiana said, "Once again, the government has used deceptive tactics to deny people their rights. [...]
 They must be returned."

-In May 2025, the family of VML voluntarily dismissed its lawsuit against the Trump administration "to give themselves space and time to consider all the options that are available to them."
-On July 31, 2025, they filed a new lawsuit, along with another family with two American children, aged 4 and 7 seeking declaratory, Administrative Procedure Act and injunctive relief along with money damages for the violation of their rights.
+In May 2025, the family of V.M.L. voluntarily dismissed its lawsuit against the Trump administration "to give themselves space and time to consider all the options that are available to them."
+On July 31, 2025, they filed a new lawsuit, along with another family with two American children, aged 4 and 7, seeking declaratory, Administrative Procedure Act and injunctive relief along with money damages for the violation of their rights.